OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

 Display metadata informations in an image
 ================================================================================

-You can get all the metadata informations contained in an image with the command : `otbReadImageInfo-cli` The unique parameter is the Input image file name, for example : `otbReadImageInfo-cli -in qb_RoadExtract.tif`
+You can get all the metadata informations contained in an image with the command : `otbcli_ReadImageInfo` The unique parameter is the Input image file name, for example : `otbcli_ReadImageInfo -in qb_RoadExtract.tif`

 Calculator on image bands
 ================================================================================

-The `otbBandMath-cli` provides an efficient way to perform mathematical operation on monoband images.
+The `otbcli_otbBandMath` provides an efficient way to perform mathematical operation on monoband images.
-The syntax is quite simple, for example substrating two bands to study the image differences on the images SpotBefore.tif and SpotAfter.tif, just use the command : `otbBandMath-cli -ims SpotBefore.tif SpotAfter.tif -out difference.tif -exp "im1b1-im2b1"`
+The syntax is quite simple, for example substrating two bands to study the image differences on the images SpotBefore.tif and SpotAfter.tif, just use the command : `otbcli_BandMath -il SpotBefore.tif SpotAfter.tif -out difference.tif -exp "im1b1-im2b1"`
 The application is able to perform complex mathematical operations over images (threshold, logarithmic rescaling...).
 This homebrewed digital calculator is also bundled with custom functions allowing to compute a full expression.
 For example, as remote sensing images measure physical values, it is possible to extract several indices with physical meaning like the NDVI (Normalized Difference Vegetation Index) for the vegetation.
 With the calculator you're able to compute the NDVI on a multispectral sensors images by doing:
-`otbBandMath-cli -ims qb_RoadExtract.tif -out ndvi.tif -exp "ndvi(im1b3,im1b4)"`
+`otbcli_BandMath -il qb_RoadExtract.tif -out ndvi.tif -exp "ndvi(im1b3,im1b4)"`

 Perform segmentation with Monteverdi